ffbeast/ffbeast.github.io/docs/en/downloads_effect_profiles.md

 - [**F/A-18C**](../../assets/profiles/DCS_FA_18C_From_JustFlyIt.json) **(by** [**JustFlyIt**](https://www.youtube.com/@justflyit7569))
   - Stick + Rudder
   - From real pilot as close IRL as possible.
-  - No "vanilla" effects and shakers on the stick
+  - Some "vanilla" effects and shakers on the stick and rudder

 <!-- -->